RYGhub/funkwhale/docs/users/apps.rst

 - Google Play: https://play.google.com/store/apps/details?id=org.moire.ultrasonic
 - Sources: https://github.com/ultrasonic/ultrasonic

 Ultrasonic is a full-featured Subsonic client with Playlists, Stars, Search, Offline mode, etc.

 It's one of the recommended Android client to use with Funkwhale, as we are doing our Android tests on this one.

+To enable playback from Funkwhale, enter the following information in the server settings:

+- Server address: the root URL of your instance
+- Username: your username on the instance
+- Password: this will be your subsonic password

+Then in the general settings select "Browse Using ID3 Tags"

 DSub (Android)
 ^^^^^^^^^^^^^^